cowboyai/cim-start/doc/Flake.md

 For each system, it imports packages from `nixpkgs` with the following adjustments:
 - Allows unfree packages to be installed (`config.allowUnfree = true`).
-- Applies an overlay (not detailed in the snippet, but indicated by the `overlays` variable usage).

 ### Neo4j Service

 It configures the Neo4j service to be enabled by adding it to the `modules` array.
 This part of the configuration is directly inlined in the flake, illustrating the ability to mix NixOS module configurations directly in flakes.